jandrewjohnson/seals/README.md

 To run a full version of the model, copy run_test_seals.py to a new file (i.e., run_seals.py) and set p.test_mode = False.
 You may also want to specify a new project directory to keep different runs separate.

-## Hazelbean
-SEALS relies on the Hazelbean project, available via PIP.
-Hazelbean is a collection of geospatial processing tools based on gdal, numpy, scipy, cython, pygeoprocessing, taskgraph, natcap.invest, geopandas and many others to assist in common spatial analysis tasks in sustainability science, ecosystem service assessment, global integrated modelling assessment,  natural capital accounting, and/or calculable general equilibrium modelling.

- Note that for hazelbean to work, your computer will need to be configured to compile Cython files to C code.
-This workflow is tested in a Python  3.10, 64 bit Windows environment.
-It should work on other system environments, but this is not yet tested.

 ## Installation

 The following installation steps are very bloated and are basically a "kitchen-sink" approach to making sure every possibly-relevant library is intalled.
 Use at your own discretion.